 It is critical that the Cluster Team leads on having a clear and well documented methodology for calculating the PIN.
 As outlined in this document, there are numerous methodologies and strategies for undertaking this process and experience shows that what is important is a transparent and well-defined PIN methodology that will allow for stakeholders to understand how the needs are being framed.
-The WASH PIN Methodology Note from the Northeast Nigeria WASH Sector from 2017 as well as the WASH PIN Methodology Note from the Somalia from 2019 are good examples of documenting a WASH PIN methodology.
-The WASH PIN methodology should have strong input from WASH partners and be endorsed by the SAG.
+The WASH PIN Methodology Note from the Northeast Nigeria WASH PIN methodology.
+The WASH PIN methodology where strong input from WASH partners and be endorsed by the SAG.